shun159/vr_types/README.md

 ----

 `vr_type` is a Rust wrapper of `tf-vrouter/sandesh/vr.sandesh`.
-the sandesh message is implemented on the modified Thrift protocol, Sandesh.
 This library provides functionalities for translate between Rust terms and the sandesh binary format and
 transport sandesh messages to vrouter through `NETLINK_GENERIC`.